AFL Commission

+The AFL Commission is the board of directors that governs the Australian Football League (AFL).
+Its chairman has been Craig Drummond since 4 March 2026.

 In 1985, the AFL (then named Victorian Football League Limited) formed the commission as a body independent of its member clubs, to operate its competition.
-In 1993, the independent commissioners took over from the AFL's board of directors, who had been representatives of its 18 member clubs.
+In 1993, the independent commissioners took over from the AFL's board of directors, who had been representatives of its then-15 member clubs.

 In 1995, the AFL took over the operations of the Australian National Football Council which had published the Laws of Australian Football.
 The AFL's constitution self-proclaims it to be the "keeper of the code" responsible for the sport of Australian football.
 The AFL operates the All-Australian team, World (formerly All-international) team and Australian Football Hall of Fame.

 The AFL operates its competitions and maintains a professional talent pathway for players through the AFL draft, AFL Draft Combine, AFL Academy and academies through its member clubs and affiliated bodies, Underage Men's and Underage Women's championships, the Australian Football (AFL) International Cup and through its worldwide affiliates, numerous regional representative tournaments.

-The AFL operates the premier professional Australian Football competition in Australia and, from 1991 to 1999, a State of Origin competition.
+The AFL operates the premier professional Australian Football competition in Australia and the State of Origin competition (1991-1999 and 2026-present).
 Since 1998, it has also overseen Australia's involvement in the International Rules Series.

 History

-An independent governing body for the competition was first moved in December 1984 during the fallout of VFL president Allen Aylett's resignation following the South Melbourne Football Club's financially disastrous move to Sydney.
-The club, managed from Melbourne but playing in Sydney, had lost large amounts of money in Sydney and large loans had been written out by the league to keep them viable which was impacting the finances of the competition.
+An independent governing body for the competition was first moved in December 1984 during the fallout of VFL president Allen Aylett's resignation following the South Melbourne Football Club's financially disastrous relocation to Sydney.
+The club, managed from Melbourne but playing in Sydney, had sustained substantial financial losses in Sydney and large loans had been written out by the league to keep them viable, which was also impacting the finances of the competition.

-Under its first chief commissioner, Jack Hamilton, the VFL began a restructuring toward a franchise model whereby member clubs operate licenses owned by the league.
-The model helped make private ownership of the Swans possible in 1985, as well as selling new licenses (resulting in the Brisbane Bears and West Coast Eagles in 1987).
-Under the new model, many Melbourne clubs struggling for financial viability such as St Kilda, Fitzroy and North Melbourne could be kept afloat by a combination of private ownership and league subsidies from the sale of new franchises and television rights.
+Under its first chief commissioner, Jack Hamilton, the VFL began a restructuring toward a franchise model, whereby member clubs operate licenses owned by the league.
+The model helped make private ownership of the Swans possible in 1985, as well as the sale of new licenses, resulting in the entry of the Brisbane Bears and West Coast Eagles in 1987.
+Under the new model, many Melbourne clubs struggling for financial viability such as St Kilda, Fitzroy and North Melbourne could be kept afloat by a combination of private ownership and league subsidies from the sale of new clubs and television rights.
 The restructuring paved the way for the VFL's expansion into a national competition.

-Despite continuing financial troubles at many clubs including the Swans and Footscray, the AFL was able to turn the competition's finances around by 1989, aided by increased television rights and the sale of $4 million licenses to interstate expansion clubs.
-In 2014, all AFL players became fully-paid professional for the first time in its history.
+Despite continuing financial troubles at many clubs, including the Swans and Footscray, the AFL was able to turn the competition's finances around by 1989, aided by increased television rights and the sale of $4 million licenses to interstate expansion clubs.

+In 2014, all AFL players were fully-paid professionals for the first time in the competition's history.